 AI and inclusiveness

 I will not elaborate on the discussion, but an unexpected topic that popped up was about the rise of Artificial Intelligence and its potential impact on inclusiveness.
-Will the learning machines be capable to learn inclusively, or will they reinforce discrimination?
+Algorithms should be in principle “colour-blind” and thus not discriminate on gender, race, etcetera.
+But actually nobody knows in detail how the many complex algorithms in AI will sort and sift data.
+It raised the question whether or not learning machines will be capable to learn inclusively, or unintentionally reinforce discrimination?
 It is one more reason why we need more women in engineering.
-Without their thinking the solutions in artificial intelligence and robotics will be poor and have conscious or unconscious male bias.
+Without their thinking the algorithms in artificial intelligence and robotics may be poor and have conscious or unconscious male bias.

 Portraying a different image of our curricula, connecting engineering more to society, defeating sexual harassment, using more female role models in engineering, teaming women in project education, adding a mindset of societal and industrial relevance to engineering programmes, empowering especially women in makerspaces, analysing the impact of selective admission processes.
 The broad spectrum of topics in my post may give the impression I have been scattering away at random about gender diversity.
 They came to my mind when I started thinking about improving gender diversity at my Faculty.